PatrickBaus/pyAsyncHP3478A/README.md

 # This example will print voltage data to the console
 async def main():
     try:
         # No need to explicitely bring up the GPIB connection.
-This will be done by the HP 3478A
+This will be done by the instrument.
         await hp3478a.connect()
         await asyncio.gather(
             hp3478a.set_function(FunctionType.DCV),      # Set to 4-wire ohm